How to search in Front

 - My mentions returns all conversations where you've been @mentioned in a comment

 - Attachment returns all messages that contain attachments

 Quick filters can be used their own, or you can select a Quick filter and then type your search term to further refine your search results.

 View the full list of Advanced Filters either by clicking the down arrow underneath the list of Quick filters, or by typing the + into the search bar.
 See the Search filters section below for an explanation of each filter.

 Click the icon to the right of the search bar to open the search builder.
 This menu gives you a simple way to build your search using the fields: From, To/Cc/Ccc, subject, message body, tag, or status.
 The From and To/Cc/Bcc fields will automatically suggest email contacts as you type.
 You can enter one value per field.

 The search builder will also remember your search settings even when you close the menu.
 It will reset once you conduct another search using the search bar.

 After all of your searches, you will see suggested modifiers to further filter your search.
 These intuitively suggested filters are designed to make it faster to find that one conversation you need.

 Click on one or more of the modifiers to apply them to your search.
-To remove a modifier from your search, simply click the modifier again.
+To remove a modifier from your search, simply click the X next to the modifier.